interplaynetary/p2p-template/README.md

 # The Realization of Social-Material-Truth in Free Association: A Proof of a Truly Free Association of Producers
-Version 1.0.2
+Version 1.0.3

 **Definitions:**
 - Direct Mutual Contribution: A ↔ B (A and B directly contribute to each other)
 - Transitive Mutual Contribution: A ↔ B ↔ C (A and B transitively contribute to each other via B)
 - Social-Material-Coordination: D ↔ E (D and E socially-coordinate their social and or material-production)

-**Let us finally imagine, for a change, a directly/transitively mutualistic free association of free individuals, coordinating their social and or material production without any centralized control or planning.
+**Let us finally imagine, for a change, a directly/transitively mutualistic free-association of free individuals, coordinating their social and or material production without any centralized control or planning.
 Without the need for private-property or the state.**

 Such coordination requires more than mere abstract agreement or forced cooperation - it demands real contribution to each other's self-actualization (contributions towards needs, values, goals, social and or material dependencies etc.).

-**In this free association, the share of each individual in the surplus-distribution of others is equal to their share of the other's total mutual-recognition of contribution towards their own self-actualization (self-actualization of the other)!**
+**In this free-association, the share of each individual in the surplus-distribution of others is equal to their share of the other's total mutual-recognition of contribution towards their own self-actualization (self-actualization of the other)!**

-In this proof, we demonstrate how social-material-truth is realized through free association: surplus flows according to mutual recognition of real contributions, relations activate only through genuine desire and participation, and these properties persist even as relations compose into complex social structures.
-Simple math reveals how in free association: false recognition/relations naturally decay while true recognition/relations strengthens - that recognition and social-relations organized on the basis of this free-association necessarily tend towards social-material-truth.
+In this proof, we demonstrate how social-material-truth is realized through free-association: surplus flows according to mutual recognition of real contributions, relations activate only through genuine desire and participation, and these properties persist even as relations compose into complex social structures.
+Simple math reveals how in free-association: false recognition/relations naturally decay while true recognition/relations strengthens - that recognition and social-relations organized on the basis of this free-association necessarily tend towards social-material-truth.

 **Let:**
 - Recognition = one's acknowledgment of contributions towards one's own self-actualization (contributions towards one's needs, values, goals, social and or material dependencies etc.)